apenella/go-ansible/docs/upgrade_guide_to_2.x.md

 To replace the _resultsFunc_, introduce an attribute of type `ResultsOutputer` in your executor.
 Utilize this attribute to print the results output from command execution.
 For an example of how the `DefaultExecute` struct has been adapted to use a `ResultsOutputer` for printing execution results, refer [Here](#adding-output-attribute-for-printing-execution-results).

-You can also read the section [Managing Ansible Stdout Callback](#managing-ansible-stdout-callback) to learn how to benefit of the stdout callback management structs provided by the _go-ansible_ library.
+You can also read the section [Managing Ansible Stdout Callback](#managing-ansible-stdout-callback) to learn how to benefit from the stdout callback management structs provided by the _go-ansible_ library.

 ### Replacing the _options_ argument